Erik Linstrum

 Courses Taught

-Linstrum teaches surveys of modern British and British imperial history and seminars on a wide range of topics, including European colonial violence, London, George Orwell, and the history of the human sciences.
+Linstrum teaches surveys of modern British and British imperial history and seminars on a wide range of topics, including comparative imperialism and decolonization, European colonial violence, London, George Orwell, and the history of the human sciences.